-The proposed King City URA (approximately 700 acres) is directly adjacent and west of the existing King City limits, along the northern bank of the Tualatin River.
+The proposed King City URA (528 acres total, assumed to be about 460 acres of developable area) is directly adjacent and west of the existing King City limits, along the northern bank of the Tualatin River.
 It is bounded to the north by SW Beef Bend Road and by SW Roy Rogers Road to the west.
 The URA includes several north-to-south trending drainage ravines as well as some floodplain areas which create unique challenges for road building and development.
-Current land use in the URA area is a dominantly agriculture with associated rural homesteads, but may include a few single-family homes unassociated with farming.
+Current land use in the URA area is dominantly agriculture with associated rural homesteads, but may include a few single-family homes unassociated with farming.